We are ICIMOD, a unique intergovernmental institution leading the global effort to protect the pulse ...

 The IRBM approach improves the coordination of stakeholders at different scales and from different sectors such that the resource can be managed efficiently.
 It is a particular adaptation of the principles of Integrated Water Resource Management (IWRM), which has been part of global water resources management discourse since as early as the 1990s.
 IRBM adapts the principles of IWRM to a river system or a lake basin.
 Both management frameworks promote participatory planning and implementation processes that bring stakeholders together to make collective decisions about their water resources.
 They focus on the interconnected nature of water bodies across a landscape or a river corridor, linking headwaters to downstream areas.

 Realising the importance of IRBM, ICIMOD, Griffith University, International WaterCentre, and Alluvium, with support from Australian Water Partnership, have come together to co-create this training on multi-scale IRBM.
-As IRBM is not achieved through a single event, a series of events from 2019 to 2022 are planned for the success of this programme.
 It focuses on the content of IRBM approaches/processes and application of IRBM at work.
 It mainly aims to increase the capability of the participants through skill development.
 During this training, ICIMOD and partner organisations come together to provide the training incorporating the participants from the Himalayan region.
 The training covers eight different modules, which includes both conceptual perspectives and real-world examples related to IRBM.
 All modules comprise the vibrant and rigorous mix of presentations, group activities, and discussions within an overall integrated learning approach.

 The course for the year 2022 is designed for people in mid to senior management positions related to river basin planning in some way.
 Participants will be exposed to both biophysical and social science aspects of IRBM, which will enable them to understand the complex issues, impacts, and responses to water management throughout the diverse HKH river basins.
 It will include the following modules: